 | Comment Quality | Comments with content, relevant to the post, with dialogue. | All icons, spammy comments like ”so pretty”, ”awesome” repeated. |

-| Engagement Rate (ER) | Stable at average-good industry level (e.g., 2-5%). | Too low (1% with large audience). |
+| Engagement Rate (ER) | Stable at industry average to good level (e.g., 2-5%). | Too low (1% with large audience). |

-| Ad Frequency | Balanced between natural and sponsored content. | Continuously posting ads, dense like a ”convenience store”. |
+| Advertising Frequency | Balanced between organic and sponsored content. | Continuously posting ads, densely like a ”convenience store”. |

 | Brand Response | Professional, provides full insights when asked. | Delayed, evasive when asked for data, indifferent attitude. |